 rideId : Long // a unique id for each ride taxiId : Long // a unique id for each taxi driverId : Long // a unique id for each driver startTime : DateTime // the start time of a ride paymentType : String // CSH or CRD tip : Float // tip for this ride tolls : Float // tolls for this ride totalFare : Float // total fare collected

-3. Generate a Taxi Ride Data Stream in a Flink program
+3. Generating Taxi Ride Data Streams in a Flink program

-Note: Many of the exercises already provide code for working with these taxi ride data streams.
+Note: The exercises already provide code for working with these taxi ride data streams.

 We provide a Flink source function (